AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/text-parser-troubleshooting.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: modules
-title: Text parser troubleshooting in Adobe Workfront Fusion
+title: Text parser troubleshooting in [!DNL Adobe Workfront] Fusion
 description: Use this information if you can not get text parser to produce any output.
 author: Becky
 feature: Workfront Fusion
 exl-id: 8a3821cf-d0c6-4917-86e7-90a4872a5795
 ---
-# Text parser troubleshooting in Adobe Workfront Fusion
+# Text parser troubleshooting in [!DNL Adobe Workfront] Fusion

 Use this information if you can not get text parser to produce any output.